SBA loans are business loans partially guaranteed by the U.S. Small Business Administration.

 SBA loans offer low interest rates and long repayment terms, making them one of the most desirable types of business financing on the market.
 However, they are generally slower to fund and require a lengthy application.

-There are several different SBA loan programs out there, with the following three programs being the most popular:
+There are several different types of SBA loans out there, with the following three programs being the most popular:

 The SBA loan program you’ll want to apply for depends on the size, age, and goals of your business.